solswords/herdtools7/asllib/acl2/README.md

     ACL2_PROJECTS=${ACL2ASL_DIR}/PROJECT_DIRS
     PATH=${ACL2_SYSTEM_BOOKS}/build:${ACL2ASL_DIR}/bin:$PATH

+The `env.sh` script in this directory can be sourced to set up the latter variables once the first two (ACL2_DIR and ACL2ASL_DIR) are set.

 Once these are set, an ACL2 executable with the ASL interpreter code pre-loaded can be built using (Gnu) `make` in this directory.
 Using Make's parallel build capability is very useful to speed this up;